NorSC/supervisor-search/_supervisors/martin-wonders.md

   - Machine Learning
 additional_keywords:
   - Activity Recognition
+  - Reinforcement Learning
+  - Modelling & Simulation
 technologies_languages:
   - Python
-  - Java
 additional_details: >-
   My research interests are in Machine Learning for activity recognition (ML for AR) whatever the domain or activity.
 This involves data capture from sensor networks, images and video.
-I will supervise the following projects based around 2 categories: Machine Learning (ML) and general software development (SD).
-If you have any ideas of your own related to ML for AR, I'm happy to discuss these with you.\
+I will supervise the following projects:

   **ML_Project1: Sign Language interpretation:**